If you’ve ever had a website, you know that finding the perfect domain name for your brand can be a time-consuming and challenging process.

 2. The registration of a domain name expires

 If the domain is not renewed by the owner before the expiration date, the domain’s status is changed to Renewal Grace Period.
+When a domain expires, it enters a three-stage Redemption Grace Period (RGP) during which you can still renew it before it’s deleted and re-enters the market.

 During the 30-day grace period, you still have a chance to renew the domain name without paying additional fees.